 With years of Martial Arts Experience and taking Krav Maga for the first time in the IDF, I realized that I’ve learned more in my first two hours of Krav Maga training than I’ve learned in my seven years of previous Martial Arts.

 When I was set on writing a book on Krav Maga, the thought came to my mind that for many years, Martial Arts marketing systems were concerned about keeping membership more than quickly teaching anyone to protect themselves and at the same time training systems were not well thought of all the time.

 What was done by Imrich in the IDF was the distillation and perfection of the most efficient system to teach anyone self defense and hand to hand combat.
 I have witnessed its feasibility by observing newly recruits with no past martial arts and sports fighting experience being able to prevail in various full contact fights and training methods with opponents that already spent minimum four years in learning one martial art or another, or wrestling or boxing as well.

-Wanting to provide a professional service even if the market for it is not as great as the market for unprofessional services, I‘ve decided to stick to the teaching of the Israeli Defense Forces Krav Maga Curriculum.
+Wanting to provide a professional service in the civilian market, I‘ve decided to stick to the teaching of the Israeli Defense Forces Krav Maga Curriculum.